Exawind/nalu-wind/docs/source/theory/windEnergy.rst

 Initial & Boundary Conditions
 -----------------------------

-This section briefly describes the boundary conditions available in Nalu for modeling wind farm problems.
+This section briefly describes the boundary conditions available in Nalu-Wind for modeling wind farm problems.
 The terrain and top boundary conditions are described first as they are common to precusor and wind farm simulations.

 Initial conditions
 ~~~~~~~~~~~~~~~~~~

-Nalu has the ability to initialize the internal flow fields to uniform
+Nalu-Wind has the ability to initialize the internal flow fields to uniform
 conditions for all pressure, velocity, temperature, and TKE (:math:`k`) in the
 :inpfile:`input file <initial_conditions.constant>`.
-Nalu also provides a *user
+Nalu-Wind also provides a *user
 function* to add perturbations to the velocity field to trigger turbulence
 generation during precursor simulations.
 To specify more complex flow field
 conditions, a temperature profile with a capping inversion for example, users